MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-import-appointment-xml-data-into-outlook-appointment-objects.md

 - csharp
 ---

-# How to: Import Appointment XML Data into Outlook Appointment Objects
+# Import Appointment XML Data into Outlook Appointment Objects

 This topic shows how to read appointment data formatted in XML, save the data to Outlook [AppointmentItem](https://msdn.microsoft.com/en-us/library/bb645611\(v=office.15\)) objects in the default calendar, and return the appointment objects in an array.